DenisDanov/Weather-App/README.md

 - **JavaFX:** The graphical user interface framework that facilitated the creation of an interactive and visually appealing interface.
 - **Weather Data API:** To fetch real-time and forecasted weather data for the specified location.
 - **Java Programming:** Utilized Java to create the backend logic for data processing and user interactions.
+The application is multi-threaded, enhancing its performance and responsiveness.

 ## Key Achievements

 - Developed a user-friendly and intuitive application for accessing weather information.
 - Implemented dynamic features such as unit conversion and in-depth weather analysis.
+- Implemented dynamic backgrounds that change based on the weather condition and local time.
 - Efficiently integrated external weather data sources to provide accurate and up-to-date information.
 - Showcased strong problem-solving and programming skills by creating a multi-scene JavaFX application.